-Wondering how to ripen green tomatoes and when they’re best of eating?
+Wondering how to ripen green tomatoes and when to eat them?
+Here are some of my best tips for making the most of your tomato harvest.

-At the end of every summer season there’s usually a last tomato standing and it’s most likely green.
+At the end of every summer season, there’s usually at least one last tomato standing and it’s most likely green.
 To make the most of your summer harvest, I suggest 3 things:

 - Harvest green tomatoes before your first frost.
 Keep watch on the weather and pick them before temperatures drop or rains set in.